Integrable 3-Site, Tilted, Extended Bose-Hubbard Model with Nearest-Neighbour Interactions: Conclusion

 \section{Conclusion}

-This work reports the construction of an integrable 3-site, extended, Bose-Hubbard model, providing a counterpoint to the integrable model studied in \cite{ccrsh21,cwcrfh24,tywfl20,wytlf18,wcfs22,wcrfh25,wyblf23}.
-Two distinguishing features of the Hamiltonian (\ref{hamint}) are that all interactions are on-site or nearest neighbour, and that the Hamiltonian remains integrable in the presence of a tilting potential with coupling $\mu$.
-A by-product of the integrability is that the model admits a Bethe Ansatz solution.
+This work reports the construction of an integrable 3-site, extended, Bose--Hubbard model, providing a counterpoint to the integrable model studied in \cite{ccrsh21,cwcrfh24,tywfl20,wcfs22,wcrfh25,wyblf23,wytlf18}.
+Two distinguishing features of the Hamiltonian \eqref{hamint} are that all interactions are on-site or nearest neighbour, and that the Hamiltonian remains integrable in the presence of a tilting potential with coupling $\mu$.
+A by-product of the integrability is that the model admits a Bethe ansatz solution.

-The Bethe Ansatz solution presented above through Eqs. (\ref{states}), (\ref{bae}), and (\ref{nrg}) is complete.
-All eigenstates of the system can be cast into the form (\ref{states}).
-Potentially, the solution may fail if there is degeneration of the set of Bethe roots $\{u_1,\dots,u_{2n}\}$, corresponding to a singularity in (\ref{bae}).
-However, this possibility may be excluded by adapting the methods described in \cite{lz09}.
-Mapping the spectrum of (\ref{hamint}) to the quasi-exactly solvable sector of a one-dimensional Schr\"odinger problem, and invoking the oscillation theorem, establishes that degeneration does not happen.
-Moreover, spurious solutions of (\ref{bae}) cannot occur.
-Spurious solutions of Bethe Ansatz equations arise when the evaluation of the Bethe state through the Bethe roots yields a null state.
+The Bethe ansatz solution presented above through equations \eqref{states}, \eqref{bae}, and \eqref{nrg} is complete.
+All eigenstates of the system can be cast into the form \eqref{states}.
+See Appendix \ref{appB} for details.
+Moreover, spurious solutions of \eqref{bae} cannot occur.
+Spurious solutions of Bethe ansatz equations arise when the evaluation of the Bethe state through the Bethe roots yields a null state.
 While this is a feature of some spin \cite{a92,av86,gd14,ks14,nw14}, fermionic \cite{lmz13}, and anyonic \cite{cdil10} systems, spurious solutions do not arise here.
-Since boson creation operators do not admit a non-trivial kernel, the general form (\ref{states}) cannot vanish for any choice of $\{u_1,\dots,u_{2n}\}$.
+Since boson creation operators do not admit a non-trivial kernel, the general form \eqref{states} cannot vanish for any choice of $\{u_1,\dots,u_{2n}\}$.

-For future work, one avenue is to investigate the quantum dynamics of the system utilising the Bethe Ansatz solution and undertaking a comparison with the results of \cite{ccrsh21,cwcrfh24,tywfl20,wytlf18,wcfs22,wcrfh25,wyblf23}.
+For future work, one avenue is to investigate the quantum dynamics of the system utilising the Bethe ansatz solution and undertaking a comparison with the results of \cite{ccrsh21,cwcrfh24,tywfl20,wcfs22,wcrfh25,wyblf23,wytlf18}.
 A particular focus will be to characterise the dynamics in the so-called resonant tunnelling regime, where there are oscillations that are approximately harmonic.
 It would be of interest to derive analytic formulae for the amplitude and frequency of these oscillations, to understand their dependency on the tilting parameter $\mu$.